rchakode/oneinsight/README.md

 Overview
 --------
-RealOpInsight oneInsight, or simply oneInsight, is a visualization add-on for OpenNebula that enables to have at a glance, an insight on the load of managed hosts.
-It provides various kinds of load mappings, that currently include the following metrics:
+RealOpInsight oneInsight, or simply oneInsight, is a visualization add-on for OpenNebula that allows users to have at a glance, an insight on the load of managed hosts. oneInsight provides various kinds of load mappings, that currently include the following metrics:

 * CPU used by OpenNebula-managed virtual machines (VMs).
 * Memory used by managed virtual machines.